Photo Credit: Austin Steele

 “I always take notes from the people I consider the OGs of the Athens hip-hop scene,” Blakely says.
 “I’ll be spectating just to get a feel for the dos and don’ts when I get up there… I definitely want to leave an impact on the people that don’t know me.
 For the people that haven’t been to a Kxng Blanco show, they don’t know why all of the hype is around me.
 It’s more than just the audio that they hear and the stories that they hear about me—it’s the energy.”

 Local emcee Torrance “Squalle” Wilcher, who will also perform Saturday, says he was unaware of the significance of the Hot Corner Celebration until relatively recently.
 Wilcher was born in Athens but moved to the Commerce area as a child.
 Since returning, the event has become an important part of his Athens experience and helped move his music career forward.

 “It’s something I always clear my schedule for,” Wilcher says. “[E]ven if I’m not performing, I want to be in the atmosphere.
 Ever since I’ve known about it, it’s something that I’ve taken pride in doing.
 [With each performance], my career has taken a different step, because there were so many people.”

 The Hot Corner Celebration kicks off Friday with a gospel program and prayer service at the First AME Church downtown.
 Saturday, the action moves outside for a full day of music, performance, kids’ activities and much more.

 The annual celebration of local African-American culture returns to downtown with a lineup of gospel singing, R&B, jazz, hip hop and other performers.
-Friday's events at First AME Church include a gospel program, praise and worship, and a scholarship presentation.
+Friday's events include a gospel program at First AME Church with praise and worship, and a screening at Ciné.
 Saturday's outdoor fun features kids' activities, art, a car show and plenty of soul food.
-See story on p.
-9.